Fort Lauderdale Class Action Lawsuit Attorneys

 At USA Employment Lawyers, we will take the case on a contingency fee basis.
 That means there are no fees to you or any of the class members until the case is successfully resolved.

 Our law firm will devote time, money, resources, and expertise to the class action complaint on behalf of the representative and the class party to the lawsuit.
 We risk the possibility of not getting paid for a tremendous amount of work.
 That is why we will only go forward on claims that we believe will ultimately prevail.
-When we receive a victory, our Rockford, IL class action lawsuit attorneys will request an award for our expenses and fees from the court, the final amount of which is at the judge’s discretion.
+When we receive a victory, our Fort Lauderdale class action lawsuit attorneys will request an award for our expenses and fees from the court, the final amount of which is at the judge’s discretion.

 What Is Required of a Class Representative?